The had crossed a line with me. Boundaries walked over.

-Have you ever been there and experienced someone who supposedly loved and respected you doing the complete opposite.
+Have you ever been there and experienced someone who supposedly loved and respected you doing the complete opposite?

-Its like you have planted a tree in the back garden, watched it grow and hoped for a beautiful crop.
+It’s like you have planted a tree in the back garden, watched it grow and hoped for a beautiful crop.
 You tell the kids to not eat the fruit, that it has special fruit that can be watched and admired but never eaten.

 Yet deception and foolishness are perfect allies, and choices are made to eat that which was never meant to be tasted.